 If we all want to live better, we have to start now.
 But don't settle for doing the minimum.
 It's about incorporating elements of sustainable living into our lives.

-There are many possibilities.
-The formula of Four R's (Refuse, Reduce, Reuse, and Recycle) is not the only one, although it is the best start.
+It is possible to live sustainably, there are actually many more possibilities than you would have considered.
+I like to think in the formula of Four R's (Refuse, Reduce, Reuse, and Recycle) is not the only one, although it is the best start.

 You should not forget that with energy consumption you make our habits result in greenhouse gas emissions and overexploitation of natural resources.

 1. If you don't use the light, turn it off

 You can light up the house according to your needs at any time; choose light colours for the walls and take advantage of natural light.

 2. Look for low consumption lamps or LEDs

 They are more efficient, provide the same amount of light, consume much less energy and of course, it will be reflected in your electricity bill.

 3. If you are going to buy a fridge, opt for the one with the letter A